 So far there are no conclusive studies showing coconut oil can get you to shed pounds.
 But, there is some good news if you’re looking to lose body fat.
 Some studies show that MCTs enhance the body’s natural fat burning ability, and can improve the ratio of fat to lean tissue.

 Yes.
-A study published in the Journal of American College of Nutrition shows that long-term consumption of moderate amounts of MCTs do not negatively affect cardiovascular health.
+A study published in the Journal of American College of Nutrition shows that moderate amounts of MCTs consumed for a long period do not negatively affect cardiovascular health.

 Everyone can benefit from adding coconut oil to the diet, especially vegetarians and vegans.
 Omega-3 EPA is an important fatty acid for brain health and development.
 For vegetarians and vegans, it can be difficult to get enough because eating fish is the only way to get it directly.